IPAFRS/Scenario_Tool_Test/README.md

 # Scenario_Tool_Test
 Test for a Scenario Generator
 This tool is for testing only and is not meant for production.
-RBFRS Incident Commander Assessment – Enhanced Scenario Builder This tool provides a dynamic and customizable scenario builder designed for Incident Commander (IC) assessment and training within the Royal Berkshire Fire and Rescue Service (RBFRS).
+Incident Commander Assessment – Enhanced Scenario Builder This tool provides a dynamic and customizable scenario builder designed for Incident Commander (IC) assessment and training.
 It allows instructors to quickly generate diverse incident scenarios by selecting various parameters related to location, incident type, environmental conditions, building specifics, and assessment focus.

 Table of Contents
 Features